Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 The general process for creating a docker image is described in the Extension Sources Overview.

-However, except for the most trival cases, you will generally want to include other Python packages in the installation within which the connector runs.
+However, except for the most trivial cases, you will generally want to include other Python packages in the installation within which the connector runs.
 If, for example, you are using some machine learning functions in the code to run, you will want to have the appropriate packages installed in the connector's Python environment.

 In the case of a Docker image, each such image is its own environment.
 Consequently, you must provide for the installations of the Python packages for each Docker image created.

 To do this, we make use of the `connectorSpecificInclusions` property to perform the build.
 The `connectorSpecificInclusions` identifies a directory that contains files that are to be included in the connector's Docker image.
-For the this connector, we require that that property be specified, and that the directory specified contain a file named `localRequirements.txt`.
+For this, we require that that property be specified, and that the directory specified contains a file named `localRequirements.txt`.
 This should be a file in the [pip requirements format](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
 This file will be provided to pip as part of the Docker image build to load the Python packages required by this connector.

 In the rare case where no other Python packages are necessary, the `localRequirements.txt` file can be empty.